Florida State Road 856

 State Road 856 (SR 856), also known as the William Lehman Causeway, is a 1.704 mi causeway connecting Biscayne Boulevard (U.S. Route 1/SR 5) in Aventura and Collins Avenue (SR A1A) in Sunny Isles Beach, Florida.

 SR 856 is a limited access highway between the two termini.
 Pedestrians are prohibited, but (as part of a pilot project that also includes the Pineda Causeway) the shoulder is marked as a bike lane east of the Country Club Drives interchange (cyclists must exit here and use other roads to continue west).

+Northeast 192nd Street is a frontage road that starts and ends at County Club Drive and loops underneath the causeway.
+It carries the hidden state highway designation of State Road 856F.

 Route description

 SR 856 begins at US 1 at the southwest corner of Aventura Mall in Aventura, and heads east, lining the southern border of the mall.
 At the southeast section of the mall, it passes over West Country Club Drive, featuring a Texas U-turn going westbound to eastbound on the frontage road, NE 192nd Street.
 Following access to and from the frontage roads, SR 856 passes by East Country Club Drive, featuring a Texas U-turn going eastbound to westbound.
 SR 856 then crosses the Intracoastal Waterway, passing close to high-rise condominiums and other housing.
 East of the waterway, the road enters Sunny Isles Beach and continues through the high rise and single family residential areas as it quickly hits its eastern terminus of SR A1A.